 There are many great attractions in and around Keswick and perhaps one of the biggest is Whinlatter Visitors Centre.
 Only a 10-minute drive west of Keswick, you turn off the A66 into Braithwaite and wind your way up a steep and scenic road to the top of Whinlatter Pass, where clear signs direct you into the Visitors Centre Carpark (paid parking).
-As soon as you turn into the carpark, you will hear the distinctive wizzing sound of the zip-wires overhead and will be greeted by the sight of many an enthusiastic mountain biker gearing up for some single-track rides!
+As soon as you turn into the car park, you will hear the distinctive whizzing sound of the zip wires overhead and will be greeted by the sight of many an enthusiastic mountain biker gearing up for some single-track rides!
 There is a great buzz about the place and there are activities to cater for every age group, interest and ability.

 For younger children, there is the ‘Wildplay’ project, a 600m long trail that takes you into nine separate play areas.
 You can spend all day here with your children discovering the different themed play areas, whether that’s simply slides and rope swings or the water feature area, involving the use of two impressive Archimedes Screws!
 There are hidden fairy doors carved into trees, wood sculptures, little play dens and much more.
 It really is a great day out for a young family and the Wildplay area is free of charge.

-Whinlatter is also famous for its mountain biking - there are a range of tracks, from easy forest trails to the more technical ‘single track’ routes, which are colour coded to indicate the level of difficulty.
-If you don’t have your own mountain biking equipment, you can hire bikes and helmets from Cyclewise, the mountain biking shop located right next to the Visitors Centre (discounts available for guests of Sally's Cottages).
+Whinlatter is also famous for its mountain biking with a range of tracks, from easy forest trails to the more technical ‘single track’ routes, which are colour coded to indicate the level of difficulty.
+If you don’t have your own mountain biking equipment, you can hire bikes and helmets from Cyclewise, the mountain biking shop located right next to the Visitors Centre.
 There is a jet-wash area for getting the mud off your bike when you finish.

 This is a fabulous place to visit at the start of your holiday because, with so much to do, you will want to return again and again!